lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * Rearrangements of section 3 and beginning of section 4
    * Key derivation new section 4
    * Cipher suites 4 and 5 added
-   * EDHOC-EXPORTER-FS - generate a new PRK_4x3m from a old one
+   * EDHOC-EXPORTER-FS - generate a new PRK_4x3m from an old one
    * Change in CIPHERTEXT_2 -> COSE_Encrypt0 without tag (no change to test vector)
    * Clarification of error message
    * New appendix C applicability statement